Deposit Due at Time of Registration:

 Spanish III provides extensive review of the material taught in Spanish II and will then build upon those concepts.
 Students will continue to explore the cultures of the Spanish-speaking world.
 They will also learn to talk about life in the city, at the beach, and on a camping trip; communicate their wishes, wants, and desires; express events in the future; speculate on possible events; and discuss professions and volunteer work.
 This year, we will also read selections from newspapers, literature, and the Bible.

 Learning Spanish is a skill-based activity much like learning to play a sport or a musical instrument.
-As a result, this course will be very interactive.
+As a result, this Spanish 3 course will be very interactive.
 Each class period, students will engage with the instructor and their fellow classmates in games and activities that develop listening, speaking, reading, and writing abilities.
 In order to fully participate, each student must come to class with a headset microphone.

-Each week, homework will be assigned to reinforce the topics covered in class.
+Each week, homework will be assigned to reinforce the topics covered in Spanish three class.
 Practice exercises include online exploration and grammar drills, Quizlet flashcards, videos, audio activities, student recordings, scripture memorization, readings, and compositions.
 Assessments include tests, quizzes, projects, and oral evaluations.

 Please view prerequisites and required supplies below.

 Placement test and answer key for Spanish III are here.

 ¡Avancemos!
 Student Edition Level 3, ISBN: 9780547871929, Houghton Mifflin Harcourt Publishers, 2013.